rogerboesch/vectrex-dev/tutorial-code/README.md

-# Tutorial, Programming Games in C for the Vectrex
+# Tutorial: Programming Games in C for the Vectrex

 ### Introduction
-Programming the Vectrex in [6809 Assembler]() can be challenging if you have never worked in Assembler before.
+Programming the Vectrex in [6809 Assembler](http://vide.malban.de/help/vectrex-tutorial-ii) can be challenging if you have never worked with Assembler before.
 But for a long time it was the only way to write performant games for the Vectrex.
 With this tutorial series, I focus therefore on C to bring Game Programming for the Vectrex to a wider audience of interested developers.
 By using [Classics Coder for Vectrex](http://www.classicscoder.com/classics-coder-vec.html) and the underlying [CMOC C-Compiler](https://www.github.com/rogerboesch/cmoc-classics-coder), it's easy for everyone